ZJTAN97/learning_spring/README.md

 <br>
 <br>

-# @SpringBootApplication annotation
+# :snowflake: @SpringBootApplication :snowflake:

 -   This single annotation is equivalent to using @Configuration, @EnableAutoConfiguration, @ComponentScan

 <br>
 <br>

-# @Configuration annotation
+# :snowflake: @Configuration :snowflake:

--   The @Configuration annotation indicates that the class has @Bean definitio methods.
+-   The @Configuration annotation indicates that the class has @Bean definition methods.
 So Spring container can process the class and generate Spring Beans to be used in the application.

 Example use case